 - Drink distilled water and add back minerals.

-- Safety-tested artesian spring water should be fine.
-Ask those responsible for testing that spring about the fluoride levels.
+- Safety-tested artesian spring water should be fine, but ask those responsible for testing that spring about the fluoride levels.

-- All wells contain naturally occurring levels, some low and some quite high.
+- All wells contain naturally occurring fluoride levels, some low and some quite high.

 - We use the Big Berkey Filter in our home and take our own ‘on-the-go’ water.
 This is the BEST PRICE I know (and I have searched) for the best filtration.
-It removes 99.9% without fluoride filters!
+The Berkey removes 99.9% without fluoride filters!

 If you’ve been encouraged or informed by something you’ve read here at Deep Roots, please consider liking my page on Facebook, joining us on Pinterest, or subscribing to the helpful email resources.
 Thank you!